 DIY tree stump vanity

-In early 2003, we were first commissioned with the task of building a bathroom vanity out of a log.
-Up until that point, we had only built natural wood furniture such as cedar log beds.
+In early 2003, we were first commissioned to build a bathroom vanity out of a log.
+Up until that point, we had only built natural wood furniture, such as cedar log beds.
 Although the project had its challenges, our first tree stump pedestal vanity was a success.
-As you browse this page, you will find examples of some tree stump log vanities that we have designed and in the past.
+As you browse this page, you will find examples of some tree stump log vanities we have designed and the past.
 Each brought its own unique challenges.
-When building a log vanity here a few tips to help save you a lot of heartaches and time.
+When building a log vanity, here are a few tips to help save you a lot of heartache and time.
 But in the game of building with natural wood, you will need to become comfortable with the time frame need to produce a quality piece.
 This same principle also applies to live edge furniture.
-While we live in a world of same-day everything this is one that is worth the wait.
+While we live in a world of same-day everything, this is one that is worth the wait.

 DIY vanity pitfalls

 - The most common pitfall is to cut a tree today and install tomorrow as a tree stump vanity.
 While the tree may be dead standing it may not be dry.
 This process can take two to three years and sorry a kiln does not help.
 Over time as the wood dries it move, release tension, and in most case crack.
 Some wood species are better than others but none are without problems.